There is no doubt that great customer service is the cornerstone of a sustainable, profitable business.

 - AI chatbots: These customer service solutions help customers round the clock, answer questions without any human intervention, and provide support to multiple customers at once, increasing customer satisfaction.

-- Phone: This is still one of the most popular types of support, especially for urgent issues and money matters.
+- Phone: Call centers are still one of the most popular types of support, especially for urgent issues and money matters.

 - Email: Most of the technology from the 1990s has been replaced but email is one of the exceptions.
 Customers still consider it the most convenient way to communicate with companies.

 - Live chat: In some verticals, like e-commerce, live chat is a must-have because customers expect instant answers and help from a human.

 - Social media: With 79% of all internet users being active on at least one social media platform, most businesses would be wise to offer social media support.

 - Ticketing: Ticketing systems, also known as help desk software, organize customer conversations (often from multiple channels) into tickets—threads containing all of the communication regarding a specific customer case.

 - CRM: When paired with another customer service tool like a ticketing system, CRMs can help customer service reps gain perspective on each case and provide more personalized service.

 Here’s what to look for when it comes to evaluating customer service software: